mozillascience/studyGroup/README.md

     location: Hacky Hour Stadium
     link: https://github.com/yourUserName/studyGroup/issues/1234
     date: 2016-01-04
+    startTime: '15:00'
+    endTime: '16:00'
     ---
     ```

-    Change all the fields to describe your event; make sure the `link` is the address of the issue you created above.
-Make sure to include the `---` above and below the fields, too, and when you're done, click 'Commit Changes' at the bottom.
+    Change all the fields to describe your event; make sure the `link` is the address of the issue you created When you're done, click 'Commit Changes' at the bottom.

 That's it!
 Your event is now listed on your webpage, and there's a discussion thread where people can ask questions and discuss the details.
 Events will be automatically removed from the schedule on the webpage when they're more than a week in the past - but the issue you created will always be there as a record of what you've done.

+> **Event Listing Gotchas:** here are a few things to look out for when listing an event:
+>  - Did you remember to include the `---` above and below?
+The website builder needs those.
+>  - Can't find the issue tracker?
+Remember to turn it on under the 'Settings' menu on the right.
+>  - The seven fields need to be on exactly one line each; some text editors will insert line breaks into lines that are too long; remove these if so.

 ## How to Stay in Touch With Your Members